Which Cold Remedies Can I Use While on Methotrexate?

 I am new to RA.
 In the past I have used Echinacea when I felt like I had a cold coming on.
 I read on the information pamphlet that I received with my prescription for methotrexate that says I should not use it.
 Now I have a cold and wonder what over-the-counter remedies I could maybe use.
 I used to also use Alka-Seltzer Plus and wonder if I could use that.
 I’m pretty frustrated as I haven’t had a cold in a very long time.
 I am also on prednisone, hopefully for the short term only.

 Dealing with a cold or the flu when you have rheumatoid arthritis (RA) can be a challenge.
 The condition itself makes you more susceptible to infection and catching contagious illnesses, as well as often making it harder to recover from one.
-Add an immunosuppressant, such as methotrexate or biologics, and things can get more complicated.
+Add an immunosuppressant, such as prednisone, methotrexate or biologics — which would make the immune system weaker — and things could get more complicated.

 RA is an autoimmune disease.
 This means that the immune system attacks the body’s tissues as if they were foreign invaders or bacteria.
 In RA, this attack causes inflammation that can damage joints and other systems, such as internal organs.
-The best way to control that inflammation is with medication, such as disease modifying antirheumatic drugs (DMARDs) like methotrexate and biologics.
+The best way to control that inflammation is with medication, such as disease modifying antirheumatic drugs (DMARDs) like methotrexate, biologics, and biosimilars.

 Some of these medications — methotrexate, biologics, and to a lesser extent, steroids — are immunosuppressants.
 They have been designed to suppress the immune system’s activity and therefore its attack on the tissues in your body.
 When the immune system is suppressed, so is the RA, hopefully bringing you into remission.
 The downside is that the way these medications work also leaves you more vulnerable to infection, such as catching a cold or the flu.

 Immune system boosters and RA